SampsonML/path-minimized-latent-odes/README.md

 cd path-minimized-latent-odes
 pip install -r requirements.txt
 ```
-> **Note:** This model requires JAX with CUDA support if you want GPU acceleration.
+> **Note:** The requirements instals jax[cpu], to run this model with CUDA support if you want GPU acceleration please install the appropriate jax flavour.
-> To do this please visit here (https://docs.jax.dev/en/latest/installation.html) for the latest methods for GPU and TPU compatible JAX installations
+> To do this please visit here (https://docs.jax.dev/en/latest/installation.html) for the latest methods for GPU and TPU compatible JAX installations, noting mainly the version of the CUDA drivers on your machine (i.e. 12.X, 13.X)

 ## Usage